 At this time, add the pickled peppers, as they do not need to cook for too long.

-After about 8 minutes or so, remove from heat and serve immediately.
+After about 8 minutes or so, remove the pork and pickled peppers from heat, and serve immediately.

 Because I pre-salted the pork, the flavor is fabulous!
 No spices needed!

-Here is the finished dish, when made with potatoes.
+Here is the finished dish: pork, pickled peppers and potatoes.

 How to Pickle Peppers